 Unfortunately, mulch is often utilized in place of plants.
 Think about the many garden beds you have seen where there is far more mulch than there are plants, where no plant touches another, and huge swaths of mulch prevail.
 The creators of these gardens have missed the point entirely!

 Plants naturally grow together, actually touching, in a matrix of vegetation both above and below ground.
 Think of mulch as a placeholder while those plants “get to know each other” and grow closer.
 We do not yet fully understand how plants interact with each other, but no doubt that they do.
 Your goal is see a network of plants, not a sea of mulch.

 Mulching is also a great way to temporarily protect bare soil.
-A large area of naked soil is an invitation for soil erosion, compaction and soil infertility.
+A large area of naked soil is an invitation for weeds, soil erosion, compaction and soil infertility.
 Perhaps you have not gotten around to planting an area this fall and you must wait until spring – that is a good reason to mulch to protect bare soil.
-Keep in mind that it is always a good idea to leave some small, random patches of bare soil for ground nesting insects, including some of our native bees.
+Keep in mind that it is always a good idea to leave some patches of bare soil for ground-nesting insects, including the majority of our native bee species.